Dns lookup online

 How does online nslookup work?

 You can select from a range of DNS servers on the result page.
 These include popular public DNS servers, the authoritative DNS server for the given domain, and local DNS servers all around the world.
-By default, only A, AAAA, CNAME, TXT, NS and MX records are shown, but you can select additional record types.
+By default, only A, AAAA, CNAME, TXT, NS, MX and SOA records are shown, but you can select additional record types.